tuilathang97/futeccons-shop/README.md

-# futeccons-shop
+# Fuland
-A real-estate E-commerce site for Futeccons.
+A real-estate E-commerce site for Fuland.

 ## Typesense Setup Guide